crahal/GWASReview/readme.md

 │   ├── Broad_Ancestral_NoNR.csv
 │   ├── Broad_Ancestral_Time_NoNR_PC.csv
 │   ├── ContinentOfRecruitment.csv
-│   └── CountryOfRecruitment.csv
+│   └── CountryOfRecruitment.csv  7

 ### Versioning
 This is a prototype version prior to full release and publication of the associated paper.
+Note: some of the manually parsed observations on utilised datasets may require further cleaning and correcting.
+Please raise an issue in this repo to do so: we would be delighted to accept all crowd-sourced assistance!

 ### License
 This work is free.
 You can redistribute it and/or modify it under the terms of the MIT license.
 It comes without any warranty, to the extent permitted by applicable law.